dfravel/davefravel/content/posts/development/vuex-with-axios-interceptor.md

 tags: ["Development"]
 ---

 I kept getting a "401 Unauthenticated" error with my VueJS/Laravel application.
 I could login without a problem.
 The Vuex state had my token.
-Local Storage has the token, but for some reason the initial call to fill the dashboard after login failed every time.
+Local Storage had the token, but for some reason the initial call to fill the dashboard after login failed every time.
 What's worse - a quick refresh of the page and it was fine.

 After much reading, searching, and head-scratching I discovered that Axios Interceptors would do the trick.